visgl/deck.gl/dev-docs/roadmaps/dist-size-roadmap.md

 WEBPACK 2
 * UglifyJS support for ES6 is not strong, tree shaking must be done on transpiled code

-### Subdirectory Imports

-STATUS: HAS SEVERE ISSUES, NOT PURSUED

-This technique (offering subdirectory imports `import ScatterplotLayer from 'deck.gl/scatterplot-layer'`) has serious complications when combined with tree shaking.
-Unless we can solve these this technique can not be used in deck.gl.

-## Additional Ideas

-### Inline GL constants

-Write a babel plugin to inline GL constantss

-### Remove asserts in production

-Write a babel plugin to strip asserts

-STATUS: PROMISING, NEEDS EXPERIMENTATION
-EFFORT: MODEST

-There are npm packages that strip out asserts in production builds.

-WORK ITEM:
-* Experiment with assert-stripping packages for production builds
-* If good results, include example/recipe in our webpage
-* Use in our own apps

-## Implemented Improvements

 ### Publishing Separate Packages

 Status: IMPLEMENTED